 Some residents say they experience outages once every one or two weeks.
 Several of the community’s residents said their most recent power outage was June 6 while the weather was clear.

 Kate Holden, the community’s property manager, thinks the reason why the power goes out so often is because Clay has trouble sending workers to do maintenance.

 “Clay isn’t a regular utility company like GRU (Gainesville Regional Utilities), so it seems like they aren’t able to service things as well,” she said.

-According to their website, Clay is a co-op and managed differently than GRU, which is a utility company.
-Co-ops are member-owned and run, unlike utility companies that are run by a board of shareholders.
+According to their website, Clay is a co-op and managed differently than GRU, which is a municipal utility company.
+Co-ops are member-owned and run, unlike municipal utility companies which are owned by the city.

 Some outages are short, lasting only 10 to 15 minutes.
 Others can last more than six hours.

 All of the power outages have made life more difficult for the park’s residents, especially the parents who live in the community.